Hillsboro, North Dakota: Economy

+Economic development

+Local organizations, including the Hillsboro Economic Development Corporation and the Traill County Economic Development Commission work help with the economic development in the area.
+A portion of local sales tax revenues is set aside to bolster business development.
+New businesses and entrepreneurs can request grants or low-interest loans to help promote development in the city.

 Education

+It is within the Hillsboro Public School District 9.
 The Hillsboro Public Schools system provides residents with an elementary school and a high school.

-Hillsboro High School's athletic teams are known as The Burros, which makes their mascot the donkey.

 The high school offers Advanced Placement classes either as Online Classes, dual credit classes in school, or through Lake Region State College, depending on the class.
 These classes are worth college credit at most in-state colleges and universities.
-As of 2015, they also offer AP Calculus I through the May-Port CG school system over ITV, done by Jonathan Fugleberg.

 In 2003, 40% of students met or exceeded grade-level standards in Math, and 76% of students met or exceeded grade-level standards in English, above-average when compared to the state average of 39% and 61%, respectively.

 In 2012, Hillsboro joined a cooperative agreement in all sports with Central Valley School in rural Buxton.
 The schools remain separate for fine arts competitions.